JCappelli/simple-2d-game-engine/README.md

 ## Building
-Open project in a terminal and run the following command (example is for Visual Studio, but any [Premake supported](https://premake.github.io/docs/Using-Premake) project files can be generated)
+Open the project folder in a terminal and run the following command (this example is for Visual Studio, but any [Premake supported](https://premake.github.io/docs/Using-Premake) project files can be generated)

     ./premake vs2022

-Built with C++17 standard, and dependant libraries ([Sol](https://github.com/ThePhD/sol2)) require project to be built with at least this standard.
+Built with C++17 standard, and dependant libraries ([Sol](https://github.com/ThePhD/sol2))requires project to be built with at least this standard.

 ### Windows
-- 64 bit msvc compiled binaries are all that are supported curently, premake builds tested in vs2022
+- 64 bit msvc compiled binaries are all that are supported currently, premake builds tested in vs2022

 ### OSX
-- Mac builds are supported using xcode `./premake5 xcode4`
+- Mac builds are supported using Xcode `./premake5 xcode4`

 ## Credits
 - Special thanks to [Gustavo Pezzi](https://twitter.com/pikuma) and his online C++ courses